Heroic-Hitmonchan/hitmonchan-capstone/README.md

 3. User is able to search history
 4. User is able to share with friends
 5. User is able to favorite image-song pairs
+9. User is able to song history after clicking an image from their history

 ENGINEER EXPERIENCE:
 1. Engineer has updated the color reading algorithm to query multiple genres/parameters